 A couple weeks ago I visited the Far East Plaza in the Chinatown neighborhood of downtown Los Angeles.
 It was a sad sight as many of the storefronts in the plaza were boarded up and closed.
 But I did find a few restaurants open where I could sample buns with some bubbles that I brought along for the ride.

 Big statement coming here: rosé bubbles is THE most food-friendly wine style.
 I’ll say it one more time.
 Rosé bubbles is THE most food-friendly wine style.
 Rosé is made from red grapes, meaning there is some tannic influence on the wine.
 The wine will also have a bit of structure, and structure is what helps a wine to be food friendly and means that the wine can stand up to the dish.
 In this case, we’re not talking about rocket science with our pairing.
 This can of pink bubbles is dry, bright, fruity, and refreshing.
 The perfect foil to wash down the juicy, fatty meat in the split top buns.
 And bonus points to House Wine, as they donate $2 to the Human Rights Campaign for every case of rosé bubbles sold.
-This is the #1 selling canned wine brand, so it’ll be easy to find most anywhere.
+This is the #1 selling canned wine brand, so it’ll be easy to find most anywhere if you want to wine taste Los Angeles.
 Cheers!

 Domaine Bousquet is the #1 selling Argentine bubbly in the US.
 Their wines are certified organic, and they are a leader in sustainability in Argentina.
 A tank method sparkler made of Chardonnay and Pinot Noir, this wine is a great alternative to Prosecco, which can be a bit sweet for some, including myself.
 This wine is dry and the high ass acid cuts through the fat in this fried ball of goodness.
 Available at some Whole Foods stores and on Wine.com.

 This is definitely the standout of the two Domaine Bousquet wines.
 I could enjoy it on its own or with these dumplings.
 Also organic and made with both Chardonnay and Pinot Noir, this Brut Rosé would be my go to wallet-friendly rosé sparkler.
-And with the versatility I mentioned earlier that pink bubbles bring, it worked well with the potstickers and would be an easy one-bottle choice for your Bubble and Buns dinner!
+And with the versatility I mentioned earlier that pink bubbles bring, it worked well with the potstickers and would be an easy one-bottle choice for your Bubble and Buns dinner when wine tasting Los Angeles!
 Available at some Whole Foods stores and on Wine.com.

 Last year I was invited to a wine pairing dinner at Avra Estiatorio in Beverly Hills featuring the wines of Domaine Carneros.
 Joining us for dinner was no other than winemaker, Zak Miller.
 I have only ever tried the widely distributed opening pricepoint sparkling from Domaine Carneros, so I jumped at the chance to taste other selections from their portfolio.